Jtreu/sleeplog-app/README.md

 * Make the times entries responsive & scrollable
 * Change the font when the user enters something into the table
 * Change your profile picture using the imageSourceManipulator.js util
-- Give the user the option to print their logs

 ## Technologies